protocol/research-website/content/talks/syco5-davidad/index.md

 ---
-title: "Dioptics: A Common Generalization of Open Games and Gradient-Based Learners"
+title: "Dioptics: A common generalization of open games and gradient-based learners"

 # Hugo's publish date
 publishDate: 2019-10-14 14:19:14 +0100